 YCG delivers the program while Bloomberg and the Foundation & Friends of the Botanic Gardens provides financial support, input into strategic development, and in-kind support of plants and products.
 The program inspires the appreciation and conservation of plants and the environment.
 Educators help youth, teachers and community connect with the natural environment and experience the joys of being outdoors and gardening.

-Youth Community Greening is a Horticultural outreach program which assists disadvantaged preschools, schools, migrant youth groups, Youth off the Streets, Juvenile Detention Centres, and other similar targeted groups of young people through helping create productive school and community gardens and green landscapes.
+YCG assists disadvantaged preschools, schools, migrant youth groups, Youth off the Streets, Juvenile Justice Centres, and young people with disabilities through helping create productive school and community gardens and green landscapes.
 The program also delivers syllabus-linked environmental classroom and outdoor activities at schools and centres across NSW.

 Young people are readily influenced by their environment and their personal development is shaped by their experiences with family, friends, school and community.
 They are also affected by their surroundings - the built and natural environment.
 Many young people today are growing up with few opportunities to connect with nature.

 Children have a natural affinity towards nature.
 Dirt, water, plants, and small animals attract and hold children’s attention for hours, days, even a lifetime.
 The Youth Community Program gives young people the opportunity to experience this natural affinity which is too often lacking in this day.

 The annual report can be viewed here and follow us on Twitter for the latest YCG news.